Authenticity in a world of people pleasing

 You can’t make all people happy.
 It’s not possible, so please for your own sanity’s sake, stop trying to do that.
 It doesn’t mean be a jerk whenever the mood strikes.
 What it does mean is to be authentic with who you are.
 I love the story from Gary Vaynerchuk when he ran podcasts on his wine business.
 He found that a percentage of people hung up in the first 60 seconds.
 Let’s call it 22%.
 Had he chased the 22% of those people who didn’t get him, what would have happened to the 78% who were still there?
 I feel that’s one incredibly valuable life lesson!
 Gary said, “Legacy is better than currency”.
 Wow, that’s a thought provoking statement.
 As a parent, this is a burning desire.
 I want my kids to have wisdom and know how to navigate life.
 Look at the Fortune 500 CEO’s and the divorce rate therein.
 It’s nothing short of sad.
 No i’m not saying being a Fortune 500 CEO equals divorce, but most of them have been so maybe we need to call a spade a spade and look to the imbalances that exist in life and the repercussions and fallout.
 Gary also said, “I want to beat you, but I want to be your best friend.
 I care so much what people think of me and you’ll never meet anybody who cares less of what people think of me.
 And so I’m a contradiction.”

 That might sum up social media and our authenticity and transparency quite well.
 It’s ok to be competitive and love people at the same time.
 Competition can be incredibly healthy and it can be incredibly damaging depending on how you run with it and how you view it.
-Tell the ruby/choleric personality they can’t do it and they’ll die trying.
-But the sapphire/sanguine personality just wants it to be a good time.
+Tell the choleric personality they can’t do it and they’ll die trying.
+But the sanguine personality just wants it to be a good time.
 I could go all day about the four major personalities and how to motivate them, how to use them to strengthen any organization or even any family dynamics, but that’s a course all on it’s own.
-Florence Litauer wrote the best book on the topic, Personality Plus.
-Simply outstanding!
+Florence Litauer wrote the best book on the topic, Personality Plus; simply outstanding!

 Seth Godin called it your tribe.
-He said to have a tribe.
 This is another way to gain perspective on how to connect with people.
 If you’re too busy trying to be all things to all people, then no one will get you, you’ll be good at nothing, mediocre at best, and you’ll never find great success.
 This is coming from someone who’s a jack of many trades, but i’ve mastered a few!
 Building your tribe is in part a way to cultivate your warm market, but also a place to mastermind with people you trust to give you honest feedback.
 Without feedback, how do you get better?
 Every athelte has had a coach to give them feedback.
 The adjustments you need to make might be obvious to someone who’s not as emotionally connected.
 It’s like an airplane; they spend 90% of their time off course, yet they seem to land on time for the most part.
 It’s the constant course corrections made, those little adjustments along the path that get them where they set out to go!

 Be OK with not everyone getting you.
 Realize that running a strategy or marketing plan on social media for your business should focus in as an expert in something, the same way a physician will specialize in medicine.
 You don’t get your heart fixed by an orthopedic surgeon, nor does the pediatrician do rounds in the oncology post op.
 The guy who rebuilt my shoulder does shoulders 70% of the time and the remaining 30% he does knees.
 Holy cow, he doesn’t do feet, elbows, the Tommy Johns surgery, prehensiles, just shoulders and knees, and mostly shoulders.

 Put your business marketing strategy up against that.
 Now what would you say you’ve been doing?
 Better yet, where do you want to go with things?
 Find a need and fill it.
 People do business with who they know and like and trust.
-Hence the rapport and relationship coming before recommendation.
+Hence, rapport and relationship coming before recommendation.
 The amount of money you make in your lifetime will be commensurate to the amount of problems you help others solve.

 Cheers to your success!